madhurinagare/madhurinagare.github.io/README.md

 ## Getting started
+This is an HTML version of the al-folio theme.
 For more about how to use Jekyll, check out [this tutorial](https://www.taniarascia.com/make-a-static-website-with-jekyll/).
 Why Jekyll?
 Read this [blog post](https://karpathy.github.io/2014/07/01/switching-to-jekyll/)!